-With MRP software, it’s easy to produce a BOM of just a few components, or you can upload a new one from engineering that is made up of hundreds of parts.
+With MRPeasy’s Bill of Materials software functionality, it’s easy to produce a BOM of just a few components, or you can upload a new one from engineering that is made up of hundreds of parts.
 And editing your bill of materials is simple.

 You can create a basic single-level BOM in which the products are manufactured directly from raw materials.
 Or you can opt for a multi-level BOM for sub-assemblies or your more complex products.